stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 module Appendices.Projects
 ```

-A module's name consists of several upper case identifier separated
+A module's name consists of several upper case identifiers separated
 by dots, which must reflect the path of the `.idr` file where the
 module is stored.
 For instance, this module is stored in file
 `Appendices/Projects.md`, so the module's name is `Appendices.Projects`.